chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you often make offerings to these ghosts and gods and pray sincerely, you will unconsciously generate the heart to believe in them, and you will lose your refuge in the Three Jewels.

-After taking refuge in the Buddha, relying on the splendor of the Three Jewels, our leisurely human body has already surpassed those ghosts and gods.
+After taking refuge in the Buddha, relying on the splendor of the Three Jewels, our precious human body has already surpassed those ghosts and gods.
 When some people encounter difficulties, it is very wrong to abandon the blessings of the Three Jewels and ask for the help of ghosts and gods.

-For example, the gods of the earth, the gods of great freedom, and the gods of the gods, we cannot take refuge in them, because they have no ability to save us from reincarnation.
+For example, the gods of the earth, the gods of great freedom, and the gods of the gods, we cannot take refuge in them, because they have no ability to save us from rebirth.

 The monks do not bow down to worship these worldly gods.
 The blessings of the monks' precepts are very great, and they cannot bear it.

 If we take the five precepts, we should not kneel and worship, they will also be unhappy because they cannot bear this blessing.

-However, you can make offerings to these worldly gods, and you can ask them for help in worldly afDharmairs, such as asking them to help heal diseases, make money, and so on.
+However, you can make offerings to these worldly gods, and you can ask them for help in worldly affairs, such as asking them to help heal diseases, make money, and so on.

 Everyone must remember that the only one who can save us from the pain of the three evil realms is the Guru, the Three Jewels, and no other ghosts and gods have this ability.